apache/celix/documents/cmake_commands/README.md

 bundles.

 Optional Arguments:
-- FILE: The Celix Targets cmake filename to used.
-Default is <export_name>BundleTargets.cmake
+- FILE: The Celix Targets cmake filename to used, without the cmake extension.
+Default is <export_name>BundleTargets.
 - PROJECT_NAME: The project name to used for the share location.
 Default is the cmake project name.
 - DESTINATION: The (relative) location to install the Celix Targets cmake file to.
 Default is share/<PROJECT_NAME>/cmake.